 Talent adding the cells to the hemocytometer.

-After counting the cells, bring the cell suspension to the appropriate concentrations using CDCM [1-TXT].
+After counting the cells, bring the cell suspension to the appropriate concentrations using CDM [1-TXT].

 Talent diluting the cells.
-TEXT: 5.6 x 104 cells/mL and 1.12 x 105 cells/mL
+TEXT: 5.6 x 104 cells/mL and 1.12 x 105 cells/mL (take 2)

 Seed 50 microliters of the two cell suspensions into the two pretreated black 96-well culture plates.
 Distribute the cells in the plates with a multichannel pipette from the right of the plate to the left, homogenizing between each column [1].

 Talent seeding the cells.
+(CU at the end)

-Add 50 microliters of the library of molecules to be screened using a predefined pattern [1], then incubate the plates for seven days at 37 degrees Celsius under 5% carbon dioxide with no change of media [2].
+Add 50 microliters of the library of molecules to be screened using a predefined pattern (move to 5.3) [1], then incubate the plates for seven days at 37 degrees Celsius under 5% carbon dioxide with no change of media [2].

-Talent adding the library molecules.
+Talent adding the library molecules. (take 2) (this step goes before 5.4)

 Talent putting the plates in the incubator and closing the door.